 You don’t need to be a Sanskrit expert.
 I’ll help you with pronunciations and meanings.
 For instance, did you know Utkatasana means “fierce seat”?
 And Balasana is “Child’s Pose”?
 Knowing this makes your yoga practice deeper.

 In the end, yoga is about joining mind, body, and spirit.
 Try these 30 poses.
 Their names in Sanskrit and English will guide you.
-With practice, you’ll see how powerful yoga is.
+With practice, you’ll see how influential yoga is.
 Enjoy your journey!

 Core Strengthening Poses